sevidmusic/Rig/README.md

 --name                      The name to assign to the new module.

---path-to-roady-project     The path to the Roady project to create
+--path-to-roady-project     The path to the relevant Roady project's
-                            the new module for.
+                            root directory.

 ```